 - Automate the existing (and antiquated) method of manually sending emails to each customer.
 Create email sequences that only kick in on specific event triggers such as order delivery.

-- Give sellers a user-friendly interface to organize custom email templates, set automations, and manage products.
+- Give sellers a user-friendly interface to organize custom email templates, set automation, and manage products.

 - Get Amazon customer feedback as soon as possible and improve seller reputation.
 This ultimately leads to more sales.

 Is Taking an Initial Hit on Profits to Get Reviews Worth it?

 Now when we suggest discounting or giving away your products, your first thought is most likely, “Wait.
 I’m supposed to be making money, not spending it.”

 That’s true, but not always at first.
-The fact of the matter is, a positive product review will ultimately boost your product ranking on Amazon.
-Amazon likes to see well-reviewed products at the top of their search results.
+The fact of the matter is, that a positive product review will ultimately boost your product ranking on Amazon.
+Amazon likes to see well-reviewed products at the top of its search results.
 Their ranking algorithm will reflect that.

-If you are giving away a $20 product using the Amazon Vine Program (a max of 30 times), you’re essentially forgoing $600 in sales, but securing dozens of reviews in the process.
+If you are giving away a $20 product using the Amazon Vine Program (max of 30 times), you’re essentially forgoing $600 in sales, but securing dozens of reviews in the process.
 In the grand scheme of your product’s lifespan and profit margins, this is a small price to pay to clear the most difficult hurdle for every new Amazon FBA seller: starting momentum.

 Positive reviews breed positive reviews (which breed boosted rankings).
 Invest now, then let word-of-mouth do the rest.